Overview

 What Gets Created

-RELEASE_NAME-redis-cluster).
-All replicas are managed together.
+RELEASE_NAME-redis-cluster): all replicas managed together.
 Replica 0 initializes the cluster once all nodes are healthy. - Volume Set — Persistent storage for each Redis node’s data directory.

 - Secret — An opaque secret containing the Redis cluster configuration (